ClementDreptin/XexUtils/README.md

 Set-Alias msbuild "<path_vs2022>\MSBuild\Current\Bin\MSBuild.exe"
 ```

-Now run `msbuild` to compile the plugin and deploy it to your console.
+Now run `msbuild` to compile the test app and deploy it to your console.